clarkfitzg/phd_research/notes/ideas.md

+If I restrict the scope of code analysis to data frames then there are 3 DSL's:

+- data.table
+- dplyr
+- [rquery](https://winvector.github.io/rquery/) (new package, but designed
+  with this sort of optimization in mind)

+I call them DSL's because they're all similar to SQL type queries on tables.
+What I'm thinking about doing then is a sort of global script optimization on these languages, which is sort of like PL/SQL.

+## Run once then modify

+Fri Feb 16 15:13:49 PST 2018

+Suppose we observe the actual code as it runs, so that we know everything we like:

+- The dimensions, class, and object size of every object
+- How long each statement takes to execute
+- All side effects

+Then we can create a version that will be faster, or at least not slower, by using parallelism.
+I'm thinking of two transformations:

+- Replace apply family functions with their parallel equivalents if we think it will be faster, based on previous timings on that particular machine.
+- Task parallelism by calling some groups of statements within `mcparallel()`, returning the objects to the main process when necessary.

+This will work for multicore, single machine.
+It should also work for SNOW.
+But how extensible will it be?

+Does this use any code analysis?
+No. It just needs to look at the state of the global variables before and after.
+But it does incorporate knowledge of the data.

 Fri Feb 16 10:07:15 PST 2018

 The more we know about the data and the operations we may be able to skip